 - Managers

 - The people responsible for supervising the use of an organization's resources to meet its goals.

 - A person with a diverse set of skills management, leadership, technical, conflict management, and customer relationship - who is responsible for:

 - initiating,

 - planning,

 - executing,

 - controlling,

 - monitoring,

 - and closing down a project.

-- Planning
+Planning

-- Identifying and selecting appropriate goals and courses of action for an organization.
+Identifying and selecting appropriate goals and courses of action for an organization.

-- Scheduling
+Scheduling

-- The process of deciding how to commit resources between a variety of possible tasks.
-Time can be specified or floating as part of a sequence of events.
+The process of deciding how to commit resources between a variety of possible tasks.

-- Monitoring
+Monitoring

 to be aware of the state of a system.